Russian Spires

 St. Petersburg, Moscow, & Environs, 2005

 In 2005 Ruby and I spent the month of April in Russia.
-We visited with Ian's wife Marina — and her son Max — in Saint Petersburg.
+We visited a friend and her son in Saint Petersburg.
 We also took a side-trip to Moscow and the nearby towns of Suzdal and Vladimir.

 The Neva River runs through St.Petersburg.
 The April weather is turning the surface ice into water.